 The most important thing to consider when designing your fire extinguisher training program is your actual workplace.
-Focus your training on the type of emergencies your employees may face.
+Focus your training on the type of emergencies employees may really face.
 For example, an office complex, manufacturing facility, hospital facility, and University dorm should all have markedly different programs.
+Furthermore, employees with different roles should be trained based on the threats they face and the emergency response protocols that are established.

 Every successful program should combine classroom and hands-on instructional elements.
-Many of the basics can and should be covered before allowing hands-on training.
+Many of the basics can and should be covered before allowing trainees to cement their theoretical knowledge with hands-on application.

 Trainees should leave the program with knowledge of sources of fire, classes of fire and their corresponding fire extinguishers, how to identify an extinguisher, how to assess a fire situation, and fire emergency protocols.
+The following information can be disseminated in a variety of ways, depending on your audience.